richardpattinson/richardpattinson/README.md

 | [Amplify Notes Repo](https://github.com/richardpattinson/amplifyapp) <br /><br /><a href="https://github.com/Megscode/Wanderlist"><div align="center" width="500">| <h4>Description</h4>First foray into an AWS backed react notes App<br/> <h4> Development & Testing </h4> AWS, React
 | [MachineLearning Example](https://github.com/richardpattinson/MachineLearning) <br /><br /><a href="https://github.com/richardpattinson/MachineLearning"><div align="center" width="500"> | <h4>Description</h4>A small demo of machinelearning concepts using the iris flowers dataset.<br/> <h4> Development & Testing </h4> Python, Pandas, SKlearn

-## Education

-#### Makers Academy (Dec '19 - Apr '20)

-After the end of my contract at Hampshire trust bank I embarked upon the next stage of my career training in software development.
-Primary languages studied were ruby, python and JavaScript.
-Please go to my GitHub linked in the header to see some examples of the projects I have worked on and the skills I have learned.

-#### University of Bath (Sept '14 - Jun '17)

-BSc Chemistry | Grade 2:2

-As part of my chemistry degree I completed a dissertation on modeling the surfaces of solid oxide exchange fuel cells.
-This was done using  Metadise to determine the properties of the oxide exchange cathode and these properties were used to generate a 3D crystal structure.
-This project introduced me to the python programming language and prompted me to continue learn the language independently.

 ## Experience

 **Department for Education| Junior Software Developer** (Jan '21 - Present)